Entanglement-enhanced AC magnetometry in the presence of Markovian noises: System and Signal

 with $D_I[\rho_I]$ denoting noise superoperators in the interaction picture.
 In this paper, to demonstrate the generality of our conclusions, we consider two types of decoherence noises in the interaction picture: parallel noise and depolarizing noise.
 It is worth mentioning that such parallel noise could occur for AC magnetometry when the amplitude of the AC magnetic fields fluctuates \cite{cai2012robust,okaniwa2024frequency}.
 The noise superoperators of the parallel noise and depolarizing noise are given by

 respectively, where $\Gamma_X$ and $\Gamma_\text{DP}$ are the corresponding damping rates, and $\mathbf{1}$ is the identity operator.
+Since it is known that the GHZ state is robust against the transversal noise\,\cite{brask2015improved,chaves2013noisy,GHZ_QEC1,GHZ_QEC2,PhysRevLett.112.150801,isogawa2023vector}, we do not consider the noise with a Lindblad operator proportional to $\sigma_Z$ in this paper, although it may arise from, e.g., the fluctuation of the qubit frequency\,\cite{PhysRevResearch.2.033216,PhysRevA.102.043707}.
 Note that the depolarization channel can be also written in terms of Lindblad operators, as discussed in the App.\,\ref{app:dp_lindblad}.

 We now describe our protocol for estimating the amplitude of the signal using both uncorrelated qubit sensors and entangled qubit sensors.
 In the rest of the paper, our discussion is always in the interaction picture, and we drop the subscript $I$ of states for convenience; e.g., $\ket{+}$ at time $t$ denotes